Parts Offered

 Description

-A small to medium sized deciduous tree, 8-18 m in height with thin light
+Herbal Amla is a small to medium sized deciduous tree, 8-18 m in height

-grey bark exfoliating in small thin irregular flakes; leaves simple, very
+with thin light grey bark exfoliating in small thin irregular flakes; leaves

-many, subsessile, closely set along the branchlets, distichous, light green
+simple, very many, subsessile, closely set along the branchlets, distichous,

 Chemical Constituents

-The major amino acids present are; alanine, aspartic acid, glutamic acid,
+The major amino acids present in herbal amla are; alanine, aspartic acid,

-lysine, and proline, analysis of fresh fruit pulp gave moisture, protein,
+glutamic acid, lysine, and proline, analysis of fresh fruit pulp gave

-fat carbohydrates fibre, minerals, iron, niacin, and vitamin fruit ash
+moisture, protein, fat carbohydrates fibre, minerals, iron, niacin, and

 Cosmetic Uses

-orange juice.
-It nourishes the hair, thickens and darkens it.
-It is said to
+amla oil nourishes the hair, thickens and darkens it.
+Amla fruit is said to

 penetrate the scalp and strengthen hair at its root, to stop and reverse

 abnormal hair loss and to promote stronger, healthier new growth.
-It is also
+Herbal

 The Amla fruit yields an oil that has been used for centuries in Ayurvedic

 medicine to treat the hair and scalp.
-It is said to penetrate the scalp and
+Amla fruit is said to penetrate the

-strengthen hair at its root, to stop and reverse abnormal hair loss and to
+scalp and strengthen hair at its root, to stop and reverse abnormal hair

-rinses, hair pomades and oil treatments.
-It can also be used in combination
+pomades and oil treatments.
+It can also be used in combination with

-with Brahmi oil to strengthen the hair and add body.
-It is good in skin
+oil to strengthen the hair and add body.
+Amla powder is good in skin

 disorders, Respiratory infections and Premature aging.
-The dried fruit is
+The dried amla fruit

-applications of this tree and its products that many companies dealing in
+applications of amla tree and its products that many companies dealing in

 traditional medicines use amla fruit for preparing different formulations